 #1: Pick Your “One Thing”

 Pick ONE THING you can become truly awesome at and make it your life’s focus.
 In my experience, most ambitious people have too many interests.
-They never become truly awesome, I’m talking world class awesome,because they never narrow these interests down to ONE single obsession.
+They never become truly awesome, I’m talking world class awesome, because they never narrow their interests down to ONE single obsession.

 Next, ask yourself which item on your list is likely to yield the biggest return on your investment.
 If you’re unsure, ask yourself what people will be most likely to remember you for 100 years from now.
 Or, ask yourself how someone in another country, who has NEVER heard of you, might be most likely to hear about you.

-Don’t get hung up on money when answering this last question.
+Don’t get hung up on money when answering this question.
+Money moves through people.
+So focus on what you can do for people.
 Too many people pick their One Thing based on what they think will make them a living.
 Ironically, most of them burn up their disposable income buying things they THINK will make up for their lack of happiness.
 Don’t be one of these people.

 Even a year’s worth of searching will be more than worth it if the rest of your life becomes more productive and meaningful.

 If you need to take a few days off and go to a quiet place with a pen and some sheets of paper, DO IT.
 I suggest you stay off the internet while doing this.
 And don’t ask anyone what they think you should do.
-You’ll never find your life’s purpose by asking someone else what they think.
+You’ll never find your life’s purpose by asking someone else.

 #2: Plan, Execute, Connect

 Productive people don’t just sit down and do things.
 They’re careful planners and they know how and when to ask for help.
-Those are the three components of superior productivity…
+And there you have the three pillars of superior productivity…

 - Planning: creating, analyzing and refining your method of doing things.